cleavetv/unity-framework/Readme.md

 Most of these features are optional modules you can use as much or as little of as your project requires.

-## Why you use a framework

-A good application framework allows it's users to save time by using generic code that allows them to focus on more project-specific areas.

-A great application framework provides it's users with excellent, fast, well tested, and well maintained generic modules capable of providing their application with a structure they can depend on.

-Every piece of software you've even worked with has utilized a framework in one way or another.
-Whether it was home-rolled or an off the shelf solution the very structure of your code base makes up the framework it executes on.
-If you've ever finished, or worse started and not finished, a project using the Unity3D engine you realize the importance of well structuring your code.
-If find yourself re-implementing the same functionality from project to project time and time again then you are a great candidate for migrating your work-flow into a framework package.

 ## Documentation

 ### [About](https://github.com/cleavetv/unity-framework/blob/master/Docs/About.md)